The culturally diverse students of the University of Hawai‘i at Mānoa welcome you with ALOHA!

 - Submit an Application/Residency form by fax or mail.

 - If your native language is not English, you must submit additional documents to prove English proficiency.
-See English Language Proficiency below.
+See English Language Proficiency section below.

 - If needed, request an I-20 from the University of Hawaiʻi at Mānoa, Outreach College.